-I apply paint to the prepared boards in an intuitive way, exploring the interplay of colours, textures, gestures and mark-making with different tools.
+Once I am in the studio and start working on a painting, I apply paint to the prepared boards in an intuitive way, exploring the interplay of colours, textures, gestures and mark-making with different tools.
+I pause often, to recall the experience of being in the landscape.
 My techniques involve building up layers, scraping back, rubbing, blending, scratching and splattering the paint onto the surface.
 I work on a number of paintings at the same time, moving between them to stay fresh.

 After some time, and as the layers build up, the beginnings of a composition or a particular quality of colour combination and mark-making emerges.
 I try to stay alert and to notice when this happens.
 When it does, I follow and build upon it.
 Sometimes it’s a process that flows, but more often it’s an all-engaging wrestle; gaining, losing and then re-gaining control of the painting over a period of time.
 The paintings will often develop into a cityscape or landscape in an oblique way, as the work progresses.